A smart business leader knows that salary alone is not enough to attract and retain top talent today.

 - Student loan assistance

-The ways to support employees beyond salary and benefits (e.g. insurance, retirement benefits like 401ks), including purchasable perks and programmatic perks.
+The ways to support employees beyond salary and benefits (e.g. insurance, retirement benefits like 401ks), including purchasable perks, programmatic and environmental perks.
 Purchasable perks include catered lunches, books, fitness stipends, pet insurance and student loan forgiveness.
 Programmatic perks are policy-driven advantages to working at a company such as being pet-friendly, Summer Fridays, or remote work.
+Environmental are the amenities you offer on-site, and even the office set-up to best support your team.

 1. Flexibility around work location or hours.